Career & Technical Education

-There are two types of CTE Assessments; the Employability Skills for Career Readiness Assessment which measures the “soft skills” needed to be successful in all careers.
-The second is the End-of-Program Technical Assessment which is program specific and measures the skill attainment of a student who has completed a program course sequence.
-These assessments are aligned to the state standards and are required by the Nevada Administrative Code (NAC 389.800 section 1).
+There are two types of CTE Assessments.
+The Workplace Readiness Skills Assessment measures student proficiency in the Employability Skills for Career Readiness state standards.
+The End-of-Program Technical Assessments are program specific and measure the skill attainment of students who have completed a program course sequence.
+These assessments are aligned to the state standards and are required by the Nevada Administrative Code 389.800.

 Accountability puts together required reports and other information as requested; Keeps track of secondary and post-secondary enrollment, performance, and CTE program information; Works closely with other NDE accountability groups.

 Funding for local agencies is available annually through state and federal funds.
 Federal funding is provided by the Carl D. Perkins Career and Technical Education Act of 2006.
 Grant application guidelines, budget forms, uses of funds guidance, and more is provided for users on the Grants Administration page.